LizIzhikevich/lizizhikevich.github.io/index.md

 Current Projects:
 * Intelligent Internet-Wide Scanning: Building an intelligent scanning system that continously predicts Internet-wide activity
-* Classifying Autonomous Systems: Using crowdsourcing to classify and analyze all owners of ASes on the Internet (Collaborators: Maya Ziv, Kimberly Ruth, Katherine Izhikevich)
+* Classifying Autonomous Systems (Under Submission): Using machine learning and crowdsourcing to classify and analyze all owners of ASes on the Internet (Collaborators: Maya Ziv, Kimberly Ruth, Katherine Izhikevich).
-* The Security of Remote-Exam-Taking Software: Investigating vulnerabilities and privacy implications for students required to use such software
+* The Security of Remote-Exam-Taking Software: Investigating vulnerabilities and privacy implications for students required to use such software (Collaborators: Luca Pistor, Nathan Bahk, Kimberly Ruth)
+* Understanding Darknet Activity Across Different Networks (Collaborators: Merit Networks, Greynoise)

 [SYSTEMS AND NETWORKS LAB](https://www.sysnet.ucsd.edu)